wzod/docs/source/expand/contribute.md

 ## Issues and Fixes

 If you come across problems with tools available as part of REMnux, specially if you have suggestions for correcting the issues, please log them on the REMnux [distro repository](https://github.com/REMnux/distro/issues) or [Dockerfile repository](https://github.com/REMnux/docker/issues) on Github.
+You can also email your note to [Lenny Zeltser](https://zeltser.com/contact/).